austinhardy318/vscode-aoe2-rms/docs/TESTING.md

 ### Custom Themes

-- All four themes should appear in the theme list
+- All five themes should appear in the theme list
 - Each theme should highlight RMS syntax differently
 - Colors should be consistent within each theme
 - No errors should appear in the VS Code Developer Console